Guide to designing off-grid and hybrid solar systems

 DC-Coupled PV sizing

 Unlike AC-coupled solar, DC-coupling does not have the same size limitations, and the solar array can be significantly oversized to allow for poor weather conditions and changes in seasonal solar irradiance.
 DC-coupling solar using MPPT solar charge controllers is a very efficient and reliable way of adding solar and has many advantages over AC coupling, explained in more detail below.
+See our detailed article, MPPT solar charge controllers explained, for more information about selecting and sizing DC-coupled solar charge controllers.

 Wiring diagram of DC-coupled solar and MPPT solar charge controllers